-QTC carries the same credit ratings as the State of Queensland - founded on its wealthy and diverse economic base, and supported by its established institutional framework, exceptional liquidity and debt management, and Federal fiscal support.
+QTC carries the same credit ratings as the State of Queensland - founded on its wealthy and diverse economic base, and supported by its established institutional framework, exceptional liquidity, and Federal fiscal support.

 Queensland has financial holdings greater than its superannuation obligations.